-Warning: This post contains a few spoilers for Avengers: Infinity War!
+Warning: This post contains a few spoilers for Avengers: Infinity War AND CAptain Marvel!

-Once you recovered from the shock of seeing the new hero's red, yellow, and blue symbol flash on Nick Fury's beeper, you might have had a few questions.
+Once you recovered from the shock of seeing the new hero's red, yellow, and blue symbol flash on Fury's beeper back in Infinity War, you might have had a few questions.
 First, where does one purchase a beeper in this day and age?
-And second, since Captain Marvel - aka Carol Danvers - comes into her powers in the '90s, how is she going to zip up to the late 2010s to help take on Thanos and save the universe?
+And second, since Captain Marvel - aka Danvers - comes into her powers in the '90s, how is she going to zip up to the late 2010s to help take on Thanos and save the universe?
 Can she time travel or what?

-Captain Marvel's powers are pretty important, as far as the MCU is concerned.
+To understand how she made such a jump, we need to dig into the ins and outs of Captain Marvel's powers.
+They're pretty important, as far as the MCU is concerned.
 In fact, she's so damn important that the Avengers have basically no chance of defeating Thanos without her.
-Her film, which stars Brie Larson as Danvers, isn't coming out for quite a while, but it will presumably track her rise from an Air Force pilot into one of the most powerful cosmic beings the world has ever seen.
-The exact nature of how she'll develop her abilities in the movie is murky, but using her comic backstory, we can assume it will involve her DNA being fused with a Kree warrior's (an alien race) and an interaction with Mar-Vell (aka Doctor Walter Lawson, who will be played by Jude Law).
+The film, which stars Brie Larson as Danvers, tracks her rise from an Air Force pilot into one of the most powerful cosmic beings the world has ever seen (though in a trickier order than you might be anticipating).
+She develops her abilities when her human DNA is fused with that of a Kree alien, after an explosion of the lightspeed tech her scientist mentor, Mar-Vell (Annette Bening), had been working on for months.

-Her newfound abilities will include enhanced durability, speed, flight, inhuman strength, and the power to shoot unbelievably powerful energy bursts from her hands.
-The one thing she doesn't possess is the ability to travel through time whenever she pleases, which makes her scheduled appearance in Avengers 4 a little tricky.
-Although she can't time travel in the traditional sense (or in the way Doctor Strange can, with the Time Stone), there's still a way she'll be able to skip over a few decades to aid the Avengers post-Thanos.
+Her newfound abilities include enhanced durability, speed, flight, inhuman strength, and the power to shoot unbelievably powerful energy bursts from her hands.
+The one thing she doesn't possess is the ability to travel through time whenever she pleases, which makes her confirmed appearance in Endgame a little tricky.
+Although she can't time travel in the traditional sense (or in the way Doctor Strange can with the Time Stone), there's still a way she'll be able to skip over a few decades to aid the Avengers post-Thanos.

 Given Captain Marvel's enhanced durability and other powers, it stands to reason that she could survive a trip through the quantum realm first introduced in Ant-Man.
-A popular theory about Avengers 4 posits that Ant-Man and the Wasp will discover doorways to alternate universes in the quantum realm in their upcoming sequel.
-If they do, Scott Lang (Paul Rudd) and Hope van Dyne (Evangeline Lily) could become vital to Captain Marvel's mission.
+A popular theory about Endgame posited that Ant-Man and the Wasp would discover doorways to alternate universes in the quantum realm in their sequel.
+Although that didn't happen exactly, Scott Lang (Paul Rudd) does end up trapped in the Quantum Realm in the Ant-Man and the Wasp postcredits scene, which hints that he'll become vital to Captain Marvel's mission.
 The connection has already been hinted about by real-life quantum physicist and Marvel consultant Dr. Spiros Michalakis, who told Inverse in 2017 that the quantum realm will play a major part in both Ant-Man and the Wasp and Captain Marvel.